 Public Rec Review: The Quality

 Public Rec makes some incredibly high-quality clothes.
-I have had a very small issue with the zipper coming out of my pockets on the ADED Shorts (full ADED Shorts review coming soon!) but Public Rec took care of the seamstress costs to fix it.
+I have had a very small issue with the zipper coming out of my pockets on the ADED Shorts (read our full ADED Shorts review, too!) but Public Rec took care of the seamstress costs to fix it.

 The even more impressive part: the seamstress said they were some of the best made clothes she’s ever seen.
 That’s pretty amazing coming from someone that stares at clothes every day.